DawsonBodenhamer/Adorable-Hamster-Pets-1.21/README.md

 <details>
 <summary>The Mandatory Guide Book</summary>

-You get one automatically when you join a world with this mod.
+You get one automatically the first time you join a world with this mod.
 It contains *hints*.
 Read it.
 Or use it as kindling.
 See if I care.
-(Command to get another is inside, just in case your lava-tossing aim is accurate).
 </details>

 ---